 The district, in accordance with state law, provides workers' compensation benefits to employees who suffer a work-related illness or are injured on the job.
-The district has workers' compensation coverage from the TASB Risk Management Fund, effective September 1 through August 31.
+The district has workers' compensation coverage from TASB, effective year-round.

 Benefits help pay for medical treatment and make up for part of the income lost while recovering.
 Specific benefits are prescribed by law depending on the circumstances of each case.